 Businesses in Luxembourg that are operated by resident individuals, either directly or via a transparent entity, are liable to pay progressive income tax.
-The tax rate applicable for 2024 depends on the tax class of the individual.
+The tax rate applicable for 2025 depends on the tax class of the individual.
 The tax brackets range from 8% to 42%.
-Additionally, there is a 7% unemployment fund contribution, which increases to 9% at the highest marginal rates.
-Therefore, the highest possible marginal tax rate could reach up to 45.78%.
+Additionally, there is a 7% unemployment fund contribution, which increases to 9% on taxable income above EUR150,000 or EUR300,000 (in the case of joint taxation).
+Therefore, the highest possible marginal tax rate reaches up to 45.78%.

-2. Key General Features of the Tax Regime Applicable to Incorporated Businesses
+2. Key General Features of the Tax Regime Applicable to Incorporated Businesses resident entities are only taxed on certain types of income originating in Luxembourg.